SOM-Research/Analyzer-Diversity-Card/README.md

   }
 }
 ```

-### 🌟 **Key Benefits**
+### 🌟 Key Benefits
-- Provides a structured analysis of open-source project files.
+✅ Provides structured analysis of open-source project documentation.

-- Uses advanced language models for nuanced insights.
+✅ Uses AI-driven classification for deeper insights.

-- Outputs JSON files, making it easy to integrate with other systems or dashboards.
+✅ Outputs JSON files for seamless integration with other tools or dashboards.

----
+✅ Comprehensive logging ensures transparency and debugging support.